artefactory/xhec-mlops-crashcourse-2024/lessons/00-intro/temp.md

 Going from notebooks to scripts is, by itself, a simple task.
 However, it can also be the very first time that we are confronted with a project structure.
 The goal here is to present one of the many possible ways of structuring a project.
 Here is a quick overview of all the components that we usually employ during a project:

 ```
 ├── .github                       <- Where we set up interactions with GitHub such as actions and templates
 ├── docs                          <- Project documentation, often generated automatically by tools like `Sphinx`
-├── config                       <- Config variables
+├── config                        <- Config variables stored in yaml, toml or py files
-│   ├── env                      <- Environment specific
-│   │   ├── dev.yml
-│   │   ├── debug.yml
-│   │   └── prod.yml
-│   └── constants.py              <- Constants used in python scripts that are environment agnostic
-├── bin                           <- Executable scripts
 ├── lib                           <- Main Package.
 This is where the code lives.
 Sometimes it is also called `src`
 │   ├── main.py                   <- Entrypoint
 │   ├── lib1                      <- Library functions 1